By Treven Pyles

 The higher case rate among older Americans strongly suggests a true underlying, biological vulnerability, probably exacerbated by preexisting illnesses which, according to infectious disease experts sharply raise the risk of both infection and serious illness.
 Veterans and their loved ones deserve to know how the VA intends to care for those who have served our country and protected our freedom.
 During the COVID-19 outbreak, in the effort to prevent the spread of the infection, the U.S. Department of Veterans Affairs says it has proactively implemented protective measures aimed to protect and care for veterans in the face of the emerging health risk.
 These measures include:

 Nationally, the VA is monitoring patients with confirmed cases.
-44 veterans tested positive for the coronavirus as of March 18.
-Any veteran exhibiting any symptoms related to COVID-19 such as cough, high temperature, shortness of breath or difficulty breathing should immediately contact their local VA facility.
+Any veteran exhibiting any symptoms related to COVID-19 such as cough, high temperature, shortness of breath, or difficulty breathing should immediately contact their local VA facility.

 The VA urges veterans to call before visiting.
 Doctors have a specific protocol in place for anyone who may have COVID-19.
 For example, they immediately mask and isolate in a separate room anyone who has respiratory symptoms.